AdobeDocs/audience-manager.de-DE/help/using/dil/dil-flash.md

 [!UICONTROL Flash] Die Datenerfassung erfordert Folgendes:

 * [!UICONTROL DIL] Die Klassenbibliothek ( `dil.swc`).
-Besorgen Sie sich die [!UICONTROL DIL] Klassenbibliothek aus Ihrem Partner-Lösungskontakt.
+Obtain the [!UICONTROL DIL] class library from your Partner Solutions contact.

-* Javascript [!UICONTROL DIL] -Datenerfassungscode auf der Seite.
+* JavaScript [!UICONTROL DIL] data collection code on the page.
 * [DIL actionscript-Bibliothek](../dil/dil-flash.md#flash-dil-actionscript) in das Flash-Objekt geladen, aus dem Sie Daten erfassen möchten.
-* Die Adobe [!DNL AppMeasurement][!DNL AS] -Bibliothek (Version 3.5.2 oder höher) hat das [!DNL Flash] Objekt geladen, aus dem Daten erfasst werden sollen.
+* Adobe [!DNL AppMeasurement] [!DNL AS] library (version 3.5.2, or later) loaded the [!DNL Flash] object you want to collect data from.

 **Legen Sie allowscriptaccess auf`Always`oder`sameDomain`**

-Der `AllowScriptAccess` in HTML-Code, der eine SWF-Datei lädt, steuert die Fähigkeit, aus der SWF-Datei ausgehende URL-Zugriff durchzuführen.
-Stellen Sie beim Konfigurieren einer [!UICONTROL Flash DIL] Datenintegration sicher, dass der Flash `AllowScriptAccess` -Parameter auf `always` oder `sameDomain`. [!UICONTROL Flash DIL] die Datenerfassung funktioniert nicht, wenn `AllowScriptAccess` sie festgelegt `never`ist.
-Siehe [Steuern des Zugriffs auf Skripte oder Host-Webseite](https://helpx.adobe.com/flash/kb/control-access-scripts-host-web.html).
+The `AllowScriptAccess` in HTML code that loads a SWF file controls the ability to perform outbound URL access from within the SWF file.
+When you configure a [!UICONTROL Flash DIL] data integration, make sure the Flash `AllowScriptAccess` parameter is set to `always` or `sameDomain`. [!UICONTROL Flash DIL] die Datenerfassung funktioniert nicht, wenn `AllowScriptAccess` sie festgelegt `never`ist.
+See [Control Access to Scripts or Host Web Page](https://helpx.adobe.com/flash/kb/control-access-scripts-host-web.html).

 **JS[!UICONTROL DIL]-Codeplatzierung**

-Versuchen Sie, das JS [!UICONTROL DIL] -Datenerfassungsmodul auf der Seite zu platzieren, damit es vor der [!DNL FLA] Datei geladen wird.
-Wenn die [!DNL FLA] Datei zuerst geladen wird, können Sie die [!UICONTROL DIL] anfänglichen Datensignale, die an das Modul [!UICONTROL Flash DIL] gesendet werden, verwerfen.
-Nach der Instanziierung erfasst das [!UICONTROL DIL] Datenerfassungsmodul jedoch alle nachfolgenden SWF-Dateidaten, die von [!UICONTROL Flash DIL]Ihnen übergeben werden.
+Try to place the JS [!UICONTROL DIL] data collection module on the page so it loads before the [!DNL FLA] file.
+When the [!DNL FLA] file loads first, before [!UICONTROL DIL] data collection is ready, you can miss the initial data signals that [!UICONTROL Flash DIL] sends to that module.
+However, once instantiated, the [!UICONTROL DIL] data collection module will capture all subsequent SWF file data passed in by [!UICONTROL Flash DIL].

-## Von Flash DIL erfasste Daten {#data-collected}
+## Data Collected by Flash DIL {#data-collected}

 [!UICONTROL Flash DIL] erfasst Seitenansichten, Linktracking, Medienverfolgung und andere Medienansichtsereignisse aus der Adobe [!UICONTROL AppMeasurement] -Bibliothek.